irsbugs/cmrt/Importing Individual Contacts.md

 Job Title:              Programmer
 Employee of:            Castlemaine Maryborough Rail Trail <--- Should be one of the already registered organizations.
-Website:                cmrailtrail.org.au - Because Joe is an employee of CMRT
+Website:                cmrailtrail.org.au - Because Joe is an employee of CMRT Contact Source:         civicrm_contact_importing_template.csv  <-- Test .csv file
-Note:                   Text. - Has Subject? and Body fields? <-- Test.
-Merge Tags with Notes?
-Organisation: ABN: 24 239 558 815
-Contact Source:         civicrm_contact_importing_template.csv  <-- Test .csv file

 ```